brassagem-forte/bjcp-score/README.md

 ## Contributing

-Do what ever you want, reade the Code of Conduct and make a PR.
+Do what ever you want, read the Code of Conduct and make a PR.

 ## Code of Conduct